 The story of Keppel parallels that of Singapore.

-With independence in 1963, the Port of Singapore Authority (PSA) was formed.
-The Singapore Drydocks and Engineering Company was set up in 1968 to take over the Dockyard Department of the PSA.
+Port of Singapore Authority was formed as a statutory board in 1964.
+The Singapore Drydocks and Engineering Company was later set up in 1968 to take over the Dockyard Department of the PSA.
 On 23 August 1968, the name of the company was changed to Keppel Shipyard (Private) Limited.

 Keppel Shipyard’s first yard in Telok Blangah occupied what is now Caribbean at Keppel Bay, Reflections at Keppel Bay and the Keppel Island across the bridge.
 The shipyard operations have since relocated to Keppel’s facilities in Tuas, Jurong.